line/ts-remove-unused/README.md

 npx @line/ts-remove-unused --skip 'src/main\.ts'
 ```

+⚠️ THIS COMMAND WILL DELETE CODE FROM YOUR PROJECT.
+Using it in a git controlled environment is highly recommended.
+If you're just playing around use `--check`

 ### Check

 Use `--check` to check for unused files and exports without making changes to project files.
 The command will exit with exit code 1 if there are any unused files or exports discovered.